TRIQS/triqs/doc/tutorials/hdf5/tut_ex2.rst

 .. _hdf5_tut_ex2:

-Example 2: A Green function
+Example 2: Storing Green's functions
 ----------------------------------------------

-What about more complex objects ?
-The good news is that **hdf-compliant** objects can be stored easily as well.
+What about more complex objects?
+The good news is that **hdf-compliant** objects, such as Green's functions, can be stored easily as well:

-We can store a Green function in an hdf5 file:

 .. runblock:: python